chasehawaii/chasehawaii.github.io/index.md

 <img width="1423" alt="screen shot 2017-03-22 at 8 22 06 pm" src="https://cloud.githubusercontent.com/assets/21227204/25364953/8917af1a-2901-11e7-9b97-8d2bd37aebc0.png">

 Each user can submit their own adventure.
 The items will then be put up for approval from admins in order to avoid duplicate entries.
-Here is an example page for a beach adventure, displaying tags, location, the name of the beach, and a few comments:
+Here is an example page for a beach adventure, displaying tags, location, the name of the beach, and a few comments.

+Here are examples of each type of page.

+Beach Page:

 <img width="1423" alt="screen shot 2017-03-22 at 8 22 06 pm" src="https://cloud.githubusercontent.com/assets/21227204/25365462/924bfe12-2904-11e7-9a5f-7260662bb0cc.png">